Interferon alfa-2a Side Effects

 Applies to interferon alfa-2a: subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking interferon alfa-2a:More common
+You should check with your doctor immediately if any of these side effects occur when taking interferon alfa-2a:More common

 - Blurred vision